Roasted Tomato Basil and Rice Soup (with or Without the Rice)

 Ingredients

-• 1 large or 2 small yellow or white onions thinly sliced
+• 1 large white or yellow onion, halved and thinly sliced

 Instructions

-• Add the tomatoes, along with all of their roasting juices, to the pot, along with 3 cups of the vegetable broth and thyme.
-Mash the tomatoes up a bit with the back of a spoon to help release their liquid.
-Bring the whole mixture to a boil and reduce to a simmer.
+• Add the tomatoes, along with all of their roasting juices, to the pot, along with the vegetable broth, thyme, and oregano.
+Bring the whole mixture to a boil over high heat.
+Turn the heat to low.
 Simmer, uncovered, for 15 minutes.

-• Divide soup into bowls and garnish with a drizzle of olive oil and a few basil leaves.
+• Divide soup into bowls and garnish with a drizzle of olive oil and basil chiffonade, if desired.
 Serve.
-Leftover soup will keep for up to five days, and it can be frozen for up to two months.

 xo